Neshri/Introspection/rules.md

 Recursive Evolution & Execution:

-    Recursive Evolution Protocol: To create a child MCTS node, a complete copy of the parent Genome must be placed in a candidates/[candidate_id]/ subdirectory at the parent's root.
+    Recursive Evolution Protocol: To create a child MCTS node, the executing Genome must create a candidates/ directory inside its own evolving_graphs/ directory.
+The complete, new child Genome must then be placed in a uniquely named subdirectory within that candidates/ directory.

+        Example Path: If the parent is at .../parent/evolving_graphs/, the child must be created at .../parent/evolving_graphs/candidates/child_01/evolving_graphs/.

-        Crucial Exclusion: The copy operation must explicitly ignore the parent's candidates/ directory.
+        Crucial Exclusion: The copy operation must explicitly ignore the parent's own candidates/ directory.

-    Strictly Relative Paths: All file access and execution paths must be relative.
-A Genome must not traverse upwards (../).
+    Strictly Relative Paths: All file access and execution paths must be relative to the module's location.
+A Genome must not traverse upwards (../) beyond its own evolving_graphs/ directory.

     Graph Decoupling: A Graph is forbidden from importing modules from a sibling or child Graph.
 Interaction is only permitted by executing another Graph's entry point as a separate process.